swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 // }
 ```

-And similarily, decoding a distributed actor has the specific meaning of attempting to `resolve(_:using:)` a reference of the specific actor type, using the decoded id:
+And similarly, decoding a distributed actor has the specific meaning of attempting to `resolve(_:using:)` a reference of the specific actor type, using the decoded id:

 ```swift
 // distributed actor Player: Codable, ... {